codemickeycode/pythonph_incorporation/README.md

 (reference_docs/ - placed all the gov't reference docs we used in this directory.)
 Contains the ffg.:
 - Philippine Corporation Code
 - Revised Code
-- Articles of Incorporation and By-laws Template
+- SEC's Articles of Incorporation and By-laws Template